MixedReaction/NanoFSM/README.md

 #### 4. Discreteness
 The internals of the state machine manager should never be exposed nor should the state machine manager store states outside of its scope.
 The state machine manager should operate as a sealed unit.
-A state machine manager however may rely on global data to determine a valid fallback/error state or if the state machine should be shutdown.
+However, state machine manager may utilize global data to determine a valid fallback/error state or if the state machine should be shutdown.
+States are also free to utilize global data as well.

 Adhering to these principles will ensure high scalability and maintainability across all of your models.
 Additionally, with some ingenuity, this pattern can also be used for deep